Aaron-Bopp/TIM/10_Sources/Readwise/Books/books_Darwin's Cathedral.md

 ###### ^294293305q

-> many biological structures are like a spandrel, which is the area created by two adjoining arches.
+> many biological structures are like a [[spandrel]], which is the area created by two adjoining arches.
 Arches are clearly functional in the design of a building but spandrels are merely the byproducts of arches.
 These spaces are sometimes used for artistic purposes, but their “function” is secondary at best.
   [^294293305]

 [^294293305]: https://readwise.io/to_kindle?action=open&asin=B00DQMWSUY&location=869